Agent Trust Fabric

 The product bet

-Enterprise buyers do not want a pile of agent safety checklists.
+Enterprise reviewers do not want a pile of agent safety checklists.
 They want one answer before an agent touches tools or private context:

 Can we trust this agent, for this workflow, in this tenant, right now?